-$$\begin{array}{lll} HIC{15} < 650 & = Green \\ 650 \leq HIC{15} < 1000 & = Yellow \\ 1000 \leq HIC{15} < 1350 & = Orange \\ 1350 \leq HIC{15} < 1700 & = Brown \\ 1700 \leq HIC{15} & = Red \end{array}$$
+$$HIC{15} < 650 = Green$$

+$650 \le HIC{15} < 1000 = Yellow$

+$1000 \le HIC{15} < 1350 = Orange$

+$1350 \le HIC{15} < 1700 = Brown$

+$1700 \le HIC{15} = Red$

-- 4.1.4 Some grid points shall have a default red or green rating awarded to them.
+- 4.1.4 Some grid points shall have a default red rating awarded to them.
 These shall be clearly identified as defaulted in the predicted data.
-The only areas to be defaulted are as follows: - A-pillars = Default red (unless data is provided to suggest otherwise) - Windscreen glazing = Default green (except for areas defined in Section 4.1.5 to 4.1.8) - 4.1.5 Any grid points that are within 165mm of the solid strip around the periphery of the windscreen mounting frame cannot be defaulted green.
-The 165mm shall be measured along the outer contour of the windscreen .
-See - 4.1.6 Figure 23. - 4.1.7 Where there are any structures mounted directly behind the windscreen, such as sensor systems, the overlying grid points shall not be defaulted green. - 4.1.8 Grid points on the windscreen that are within 100mm of ANY underlying structures in the windscreen base area, measured from the grid point in the impact direction of the relevant headform, cannot be defaulted green. - 4.1.9 Where the vehicle manufacturer can provide evidence that shows an A-pillar is not red, those grid points will be considered in the same way as other points. - 4.1.10 Grid points on the side reference line that are rearward of the bonnet rear reference line will be deemed as grid points on the A-pillars. - 4.1.11 Defaulted locations are not included in the random selection of verification tests, see Section 5, and the correction factor calculation. - 4.1.12 Before test points are selected, defaulted locations will be confirmed by the laboratory.
+The only areas to be defaulted red are as follows: - A-pillars - Roof - 4.1.5 Where the vehicle manufacturer can provide evidence that shows either an A-pillar or the roof is not red, those grid points will be considered in the same way as other points. - 4.1.6 Grid points on the side reference line that are rearward of the bonnet rear reference line will be deemed as grid points on the A-pillars. - 4.1.7 Grid points on the windscreen glazing that are predicted green will be excluded from point selection providing that: - The green grid point is completely surrounded by predicted green grid points. - The green grid point is more than 165mm from the solid strip around the periphery of the windscreen mounting frame.
+The 165mm shall be measured along the outer contour of the windscreen, see Figure 24. - There are no underlying structures. - 4.1.8 Where there are any structures mounted directly behind the windscreen, such as cameras and/or sensor systems, the overlying grid points shall be included for point selection. - 4.1.9 Grid points on the windscreen that are within 100mm of ANY underlying structures in the windscreen base area, measured from the grid point in the impact direction of the relevant headform shall also be included for point selection. - 4.1.10 Defaulted locations are not included in the random selection of verification tests, see Section 5, and the correction factor calculation. - 4.1.11 Before test points are selected, default red locations and excluded green points will be confirmed by the laboratory.

-Figure 23: Windscreen periphery measurement
+Figure 24: Windscreen periphery measurement